nunofgs/docker-octoprint/README.md

 # Credits

-All credits go to https://bitbucket.org/a2z-team/docker-octoprint.
-I simply ported this to the raspberry pi 2.
+Original credits go to https://bitbucket.org/a2z-team/docker-octoprint.
+I initially ported this to the raspberry pi 2 and later moved to a multiarch image.